ysyk2021/leading-with-creativity-unlocking-innovative-solutions-for-complex-challenges/src/chapter-2-3.md

-# Developing Self-Awareness as a Creative Leader

-## Introduction

 As a creative leader, one must possess not only a flair for innovation but also a deep understanding of oneself.
 Self-awareness is a foundational skill that fuels creative leadership, enabling leaders to leverage their strengths, recognize their limitations, and navigate challenges with confidence.
 This chapter explores the importance of self-awareness in creative leadership and provides strategies for developing this essential trait.